vectordotdev/vector/website/content/en/docs/reference/vrl/errors.md

 weight: 3
 ---

-VRL is a [fail-safe](#fail-safety) language, which means that a VRL program doesn't compile unless every potential error is handled.
+VRL is a [fail-safe][fail_safety] language, which means that a VRL program doesn't compile unless every potential error is handled.
 Observability data is notoriously unpredictable and fail safety ensures that your VRL programs elegantly handle malformed data.

 ## Compile-time errors